We are sorry that we cannot welcome you in to see our school at the moment, but thank you for having a look at our school website.

-If you have any further questions please contact Mrs Hardy either via the
+If you have any further questions or queries, please contact the main school office on 01773 742281 and we will endeavour to help.

 Key Skills you will need in KS2

 In KS1, you might have taken your child right up to the classroom, or even in to the room itself, however in KS2 our children need to be dropped in the playground in the morning and let in through our gates.